dashboardtools/Orbit/userGuide.md

-# **datanube/d-clic - Business Intelligence Application**
+# **ORBIT - OpeRationg Business Intelligence Tool**

-Welcome to the documentation for **datanube/d-clic**.
+Welcome to the documentation for **ORBIT**.
 This guide will walk you through the different steps to install, configure, and use the application, complete with screenshots for better understanding.

 ## **Table of Contents**
 1. [Installation](#installation)